AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Source coverage analysis computes metrics focused on source programming language entities such as high level `statements` or `decisions` (DO178 parlance for boolean expressions).
 For this purpose, |gcp| relies on :term:`Source Coverage Obligation` (SCO) tables, compact descriptions of the nature and source location of program entities relevant to source coverage criteria.
-These tables are part of the Library Information produced by the |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C unit, respectively.
+These tables are part of the Library Information produced by the
+|gpro| compilers, in the .ali or .gli file corresponding to each Ada or C
+unit, respectively.

-Source coverage obligations are produced on demand, by the :option:`-gnateS` compilation option for Ada, and by the :option:`-fdump-scos` option for
-C. These options must be used to compile the sources you wish to analyze later on.
-In addition, all the sources must also be compiled :option:`-g` :option:`-fpreserve-control-flow`, both necessary to allow an accurate mapping of the execution traces back to source level obligations.
+Source coverage obligations are produced by the :option:`-gnateS` compilation option for Ada and by the :option:`-fdump-scos` option for C. Accurate mapping of the execution traces back to source level obligations requires :option:`-g` :option:`-fpreserve-control-flow`.
+These options must be used to compile the sources you wish to analyze later on.
 Optimization is supported up to :option:`-O1`, with inlining allowed.

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
 is used to produce execution traces, then |gcvcov| to generate coverage